quixio/quix-cli/docs/Reference/cloud/users/index.gen.md

 ## Overview

-Manage the users of the current organisation
+Manage the users of the organisation including audit, permissions and tokens

 **Aliases:** users, user